Gretchen Peters

+Gretchen Peters is an American singer and songwriter.

+Early life

-Gretchen Peters (born November 14, 1957) is an American singer and songwriter.
-She was born in New York, where she wrote her first song with her sister at the age of 5.
+Peters was born in Bronxville, New York on November 14, 1957.
+She wrote her first song with her sister at the age of 5.
 In 1970, her parents broke up, and Peters moved with her mother to Boulder, Colorado.

+Music career

-There, she discovered a lively music scene, and began playing at local clubs.In 1988 she moved to Nashville., where she found work as a songwriter, composing hits for Martina McBride, Etta James, Trisha Yearwood, Patty Loveless, George Strait, Anne Murray, Shania Twain, Neil Diamond and co-writing songs with Bryan Adams.
+In Boulder, she discovered a lively music scene, and began playing at local clubs.
+In 1988 she moved to Nashville, where she found work as a songwriter, composing hits for Martina McBride, Etta James, Trisha Yearwood, Patty Loveless, George Strait, Anne Murray, Shania Twain, Neil Diamond and co-writing songs with Bryan Adams.
 Some of Peters' notable compositions include "The Secret of Life", "On a Bus to St. Cloud", "You Don't Even Know Who I Am" and "Independence Day", for which she received the Country Music Association Award for Song of the Year.
 In addition, Peters has released fourteen studio albums of her own, beginning with 1996's The Secret of Life.

-As a writer, Peters' style is defined by melancholy lyrics and dark themes, such as murder, loneliness, PTSD, sexual abuse, domestic violence.
+As a writer, Peters' style is defined by melancholy lyrics and dark themes, such as murder, loneliness, PTSD, sexual abuse, and domestic violence.
 She was inducted to the Nashville Songwriters Hall of Fame on October 5, 2014.

+In June 2021, the Academy of Country Music announced that they would honor Peters with the Poet's Award.
+Presented during the ACM Honors ceremony at the Ryman Auditorium on August 25, 2021, the award honors to a songwriter’s "outstanding and longstanding musical and/or lyrical contributions throughout their career, with special consideration given to a song or songs’ impact on the culture of country music."

-On August 12, 2022, Peters announced her intention to retire from touring, playing her final shows in June 2023, though she will continue to write and record.
+On August 12, 2022, Peters announced her intention to retire from full-scale touring, playing her final shows in June 2023, though she will continue to write and record.

+Personal life

+Peters is married to keyboardist and producer Barry Walsh, her long-time performing partner, who has also performed with the reunified Box Tops.